SUMMER DAY CAMPS

 Lunch/Snacks – Does my camper need to bring lunch/snacks to camp.

-Each child needs to bring a peanut-free sack lunch (except David D. Hunting YMCA Day Camp).
+At every other location: each child needs to bring a peanut-free sack lunch.
 Lunches cannot be stored in a refrigerator or heated up in a microwave, so please pack food that will not spoil easily.
 Freezing juice boxes the night before and using ice packs for children’s lunch is suggested.
 Morning and afternoon snacks are provided.

 Sunscreen – Do I need to send sunscreen with my camper?